CumulusNetworks/docs/content/cumulus-linux-59/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

 - `-z` stages a <span class="a-tooltip">[ZTP](## "Zero Touch Provisioning")</span> script.
 - `-t` stages an NVUE `startup.yaml` file.

-The following example stages an image that is hosted on an HTTP server:
+The following example stages an image on an HTTP server:

 ```
 cumulus@cumulus:~$ sudo onie-install -i http://203.0.113.10/image-installer
 ```

-The following example stages an image that is hosted on an HTTP server and a ZTP script hosted on an HTTP server:
+The following example stages an image and a ZTP script on an HTTP server:

 ```
 cumulus@cumulus:~$ sudo onie-install -i http://203.0.113.10/image-installer -z http://203.0.113.10/ztp-script
 ```

-The following example stages an image that is hosted on an HTTP server and a local NVUE `startup.yaml` file:
+The following example stages an image on an HTTP server and a local NVUE `startup.yaml` file:

 ```
 cumulus@cumulus:~$ sudo onie-install -i http://203.0.113.10/image-installer -t /etc/nvue.d/startup.yaml
 ```

 {{%notice note%}}
+If your NVUE `startup.yaml` file includes certificate configuration for gNMI, the NVUE API, or other features, NVUE does not restore the certificate files.
+Perform a package upgrade when possible, or manually back up and restore your certificate files to the same path after the ONIE image upgrade is complete.
+{{%/notice%}}

+{{%notice note%}}
-When you stage an NVUE `startup.yaml` file, ZTP still runs after the new image is installed.
-To prevent ZTP from running after the new image is installed, either:
+When you stage an NVUE `startup.yaml` file, ZTP still runs after the new image installs.
+To prevent ZTP from running after the new image installs, either:
-- Run the `sudo ztp -d` command to disable ZTP after the new image is running.
+- Run the `sudo ztp -d` or `nv action disable system ztp` commands to disable ZTP after the new image is running.
 - Use the `-z` option to specify an existing ZTP script that takes no action.
 For example, create a file called `/tmp/cumulus_ztp.sh` that contains the line `#!/bin/bash # CUMULUS-AUTOPROVISIONING` and specify `sudo onie-install -fa -i <image-path> -z /tmp/cumulus_ztp.sh -t /etc/nvue.d/startup.yaml`.
 {{%/notice%}}